webdawg/tracks-docker-ssl/README.md

 For production use it is highly recommended to update the `site.yml.template` within the build repo, rename it to `site.yml` then rebuild the container.

-Examples on how to run the Tracks container:
+Example on how to run the Tracks container:

      `docker run -d --name=tracks -p 80:80 staannoe/tracks`